harilvfs/dwm/README.md

 ```

 > [!IMPORTANT]
-> After installation, remember to adjust some keybindings to fit your use case.
+> After installation, remember to adjust some keybindings in `config.h` to fit your use case.

 > [!NOTE]
 > Default keybinding for terminal is `mod + x` and for rofi is `mod + r`.